replicatedhq/replicated-docs/docs/enterprise/gitops-workflow.md

 # Pushing Updates to a GitOps Workflow

 The Replicated admin console default workflow is configured to receive updates, show the changes, and deploy the updates to the cluster.
 You can enable a GitOps workflow instead.
 When using a GitOps workflow, changes from the admin console are pushed to a private Git repository, where an existing CI/CD process can execute the delivery of manifests to the cluster.
-Admin console changes can include local configuration changes and upstream updates from your vendor (such as application and license updates).
+Changes can include local configuration changes and upstream updates from your vendor (such as application and license updates).

 If you have more than one application installed, you can selectively enable a GitOps workflow for each application.